Expert Cat Care Advice

 Why Do Cats Hate Belly Rubs?
 The 'Bear Trap' Explained

-Why does your cat roll over and expose their fluffy belly, only to aggressively bite you when you pet it?
+Why does your cat roll over and expose their fluffy belly, only to bite you when you pet it?
 Uncover the biological vulnerability of the feline abdomen and the true meaning behind the belly display.

 KittyCorner Team